Clark Atlanta University

-Clark Atlanta University (CAU or Clark Atlanta) is a private, Methodist, historically black research university in Atlanta, Georgia.
-Clark Atlanta is the first Historically Black College or University (HBCU) in the Southern United States.
-Founded on September 19, 1865, as Atlanta University, it consolidated with Clark College (established 1869) to form Clark Atlanta University in 1988.
+Clark Atlanta University (CAU or Clark Atlanta) is a private, Methodist, historically black research university in Atlanta, Georgia, US.
+It was founded on September 19, 1865, as Atlanta University, the first HBCU in the United States to confer graduate degrees to African Americans.
+In 1988, the school consolidated with Clark College (established 1869) to form CAU.
 It is classified among "R2: Doctoral Universities – High research activity".

 History

-Atlanta University was founded on September 19, 1865, as the first HBCU in the Southern United States.
-Atlanta University was the nation's first graduate institution to award degrees to African Americans in the Nation and the first to award bachelor's degrees to African Americans in the South; Clark College (1869) was the nation's first four-year liberal arts college to serve African-American students.
-The two consolidated in 1988 to form Clark Atlanta University.
+Atlanta University was founded on September 19, 1865, and was among the first HBCUs in the Southern United States.
+It holds the distinction of being the nation's first graduate institution to award degrees to African Americans and the first to award bachelor's degrees to African Americans in the South.
+Clark College, founded in 1869, was the nation's first four-year liberal arts college to serve African-American students.
+The two institutions consolidated in 1988 to form Clark Atlanta University.

 Atlanta University

 In the city of Atlanta, while the Civil War was well underway, two literate African American ex-slaves, James Tate and Grandison B. Daniels, in 1862 established the first school in Atlanta for African American children.
-It was located on the corner of Courtland and Jenkins Streets in an old church building of Friendship Baptist Church, the original home of First Baptist Church.
-Tate and Daniels, along with 25 other former slaves, founded Friendship Baptist Church, the first black Baptist autonomous congregation.
-They began holding classes in an old church building built in 1848.
-The building was badly damaged during the Siege of Atlanta in 1864.
-The school would later become Atlanta University in September 1865.
+It was located on the corner of Courtland and Jenkins Streets in a Baptist church building.
+Tate and Daniels, along with 25 other former slaves, founded Friendship Baptist Church.
+They began holding classes in a church building built in 1848.
+The school became Atlanta University in September 1865.